 • Once the ‘threat’ is removed, practice their preferred breathing technique (examples are given below)

-• If the panic is still evident, support them with the following grounding technique – notice 5 things they can see, 4 things they can touch, 3 things they can hear, 2 things they can smell, 1 thing they can taste.
-This forces the intellectual, ration mind to engage and take back some control from the anxious mind.
+• If the panic is still evident, support them with the following grounding technique – Direct them to notice 5 things they can see, 4 things they can touch, 3 things they can hear, 2 things they can smell, 1 thing they can taste

 • To support them in accessing their intellectual mind, encourage them to recall a positive event – this helps to move them out of their primitive mind where they will be able to make a better assessment of the situation.